[ BACKGROUND COLOR BLOCK-1 ]

 Without a valuation safe harbor, the company may be subject to a hefty tax penalty.
 A valuation deemed unreasonable by the IRS could result in all deferred compensation for all employees from the current and previous years becoming taxable immediately with an additional 20% tax penalty.

 To establish a presumption of reasonableness, companies hire an independent 409A appraiser with experience evaluating companies in their industry.
-The typical 409A valuation cost for an early-stage company is between $1k-$5k (varies depending on the size and complexity of the company).

 During the 409A valuation process, the company will typically be asked to share the following information: